Grigory Levenfish

 Grigory Yakovlevich Levenfish (Григо́рий Я́ковлевич Левенфи́ш; – 9 February 1961) was a Soviet chess player who scored his peak competitive results in the 1920s and 1930s.
 He was twice Soviet champion, in 1934 (jointly with Ilya Rabinovich) and 1937.
 In 1937 he drew a match against future world champion Mikhail Botvinnik.
 In 1950 Levenfish was among the first recipients of the title of Grandmaster, awarded by FIDE that year for the first time.
+He was an engineer by profession.

 Early life and education

 Levenfish was born in Piotrków, Poland, then part of the Russian Empire, to Jacob Levenfish and Golda Levenfish (née Finkelstein).
 He spent most of his formative years in St. Petersburg, where he attended Saint Petersburg State Institute of Technology and studied chemical engineering.

 Early chess achievements

 His earliest recognition as a prominent chess player came when he won the St. Petersburg championship of 1909, and played in the strong Carlsbad tournament of 1911, where he scored 11½ points from 25 games.
 At age 22, this was to be his first and last tournament outside Russia or the Soviet Union.
 His play at the time was compared to that of Mikhail Chigorin.
 In the next decade, he won the Leningrad Championships of 1922, 1924, and 1925 (jointly).